ros-navigation/docs.nav2.org/build_instructions/index.rst

 There are a few ways to build Nav2:

 * Using Released Distribution Binaries

+  * Simply build Nav2 using installable binary dependencies

 * Using Rolling Development Source

+  * Intricately build Nav2 using from latest source dependencies

 * Using Docker Container Images

+  * Quickly build Nav2 using cached images and templated Dockerfiles

 .. tip::
   For a *repeatable*, *reproducible* and *streamlined* development experience, check the Nav2 documentation on using :ref:`dev-containers`!